rida-batool/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+Users can Signup, add or remove items from the cart and checkout using a credit car.

 ## Setup